IndEcol/country_converter/CONTRIBUTING.rst

 If you think a certain country classification is missing from coco, you can simply add them as new columns in country_converter/country_data.tsv.
 For fixed country classifications (as for example the "continent") just add a new column with the corresponding name.
-For a classification which changes over time (as for example "OECD") make an new column and provide the year at with the country obtained its membership.
+For a classification which changes over time (as for example "OECD") make an new column and provide the year at which the country obtained its membership.
-Optional: you can add a new property for accessing a specific membership.
-See the available properties for EU28, OECD, etc in the class CountryConverter in country_converter/country_converter.py for how to do that and continue reading at
-"Changing the code base".
+New properties are added automatically to the CountryConverter class for all columns in this file.
 New classifications must also be added to the README.rst at the section "Classification schemes"

 Changing the code base